cybergis/Covid_MSA_code/README.md

 In the main funciton in the file, you will see a place where you can specify the beginning date and ending date:
 ![image](https://user-images.githubusercontent.com/47130002/101289826-5f7bd200-37c4-11eb-9330-3d7eb0d92c7d.png)
+Additionaly you can change the time interval, i.e., if time_interval is 1 you get the daily count, or if it is 7 you get a weekly count: